fabiosantoscode/env/README.md

 env.js
 ======

-Stack-oriented, per-call closures for passing variables, like environment variables in unix.
+Stack-oriented, per-call closures for passing values into other functions, like environment variables in unix.
 Shoved into JavaScript.

 WTF Is Wrong With You?